section-engineering-education/engineering-education/content/articles/building-studio-landing-page-javascript-gsaps-scrolltrigger/index.md

 Here, you want the animation to play when it enters the screen/viewport (onEnter).
 When we scroll past the viewport(onLeave) it pauses, but notice that it resumes when we enter back into the viewport(onEnterBack) - it unfreezes the paused animation.

-The final position is set to handle when we scroll back beyond the viewport (onLeaveBack), We set this to pause.
+The final position is set to handle when we scroll back beyond the viewport (onLeaveBack), we set this to pause.

 A `toggleAction` property improves the performance by animating only views visible on the screen.

 ### Creating the project
 Create a folder on your desktop and label it as GSAPlandingpage.
 Open the folder in VS code and create `index.html`, `style.css`, and `index.js` files.

 Next, create a folder titled `images` to hold all the pictures that we will be using.
-You can find the entire files and images in this [Github Repo](https://github.com/deverten/GSAP-Studio-Landing-Page)
+You can find the entire files and images in this [GitHub Repo](https://github.com/deverten/GSAP-Studio-Landing-Page).

 ### Adding content to the HTML file
 Add the following contents to the HTML file that you created: